Chandler Davis: Personal life and death

 In 1948, Davis married Natalie Zemon Davis (author of the book and co-scriptwriter of the movie The Return of Martin Guerre); they had three children.

 H. Chandler Davis died on September 24, 2022.

 Honors

-Three mathematical theorems are named in Davis' honor.
+Three mathematical theorems are named in Davis's honor: the Davis–Kahan theorem on how eigenspaces of an operator change under perturbation; the Bhatia–Davis inequality, bounding the variance of a given probability distribution on the real line; and the Davis–Kahan–Weinberger theorem on norm-preserving dilations of Hilbert space operators.

 A lecture in honor of his stand for his beliefs is now held at the University of Michigan, which had fired him.

 Legacy

 At his death, long-time friend Alan M. Wald wrote, "Chan Davis, who died last month at the age of 96, faced down McCarthyite blacklists and imprisonment to pursue a brilliant academic career.
 Davis knew how to change and learn from political experience, but he always remained loyal to his socialist principles."